healygi/shop/README.md

 - I selected a simple readable, pleasing font to make sure my text was easily and quickly readable.
 - I provided ease of navigation so that the user can go back and forth between the homepage, browse merchandise, basket/checkout and profile.
 I also provided the ability for the user to have their own profile so that they can
 - I created a favicon icon with the intials of my site 'GG'.
 I used an eyecatching font and stuck with the pallet of my site.
+- I had implemented a 'workout' image/logo on the homepage but changed this before submission as it did not look good or go with the flow on a mobile device.
+Users are more likely to be looking at this site via mobiles so I removed this.
+I did keep it in my Facebook Business Page as I thought it looked good and more professional and did not disturb the flow.

 ## Facebook Business Page